NinePTH/My-Blog-Web-App/README.md

 ```
 <br> This is not acceptable, please solve it.
 Otherwise, I will not accept your pull request.

-Please do not install any new package that I didn't use in this project without my permission.
+Please do not use any new package that I didn't use in this project (you can see it in package.json).

 If you are my college friend, please contact me on my Instagram.